Ethan-Passino/Ethan-Passino/README.md

   - RESTful APIs

 ### 💻 Programming Languages:
-- **Java**: Extensive experience, especially in plugin development using SpigotAPI for Minecraft.
+- **Java**: Extensive experience, especially in plugin development using SpigotAPI for Minecraft, as well as GUI libraries and creating simple games from scratch.
-- **C++**: Used for creating high-performance applications and system-level development.
+- **C++**: High-performance applications and system-level development.
+- **C**: Used for web scraping and applications with direct memory management.
 - **C#**: .NET development for desktop applications.
-- **Python**: From scripting to data analysis and backend web development (Django).
+- **Python**: Scripting, data analysis, and backend web development with Django.
 - **PHP**: Backend development for web applications.
-- **SQL**: Database management, queries, and design for relational databases.
+- **SQL**: Database management, query writing, and relational database design.
+- **JavaScript**: Backend web development and building feature-rich Discord bots.

 ### 🔧 Other Tools and Frameworks:
 - **Version Control**: Git & GitHub